 Kelp Collaborators

-The Kachemak Kelp Hub is supported in part through a NOAA Saltonstall-Kennedy award, and grants from the Alaska Fisheries Development Foundation (AFDF), Alaska Blue Economy Center, and the Southeast Conference.
+The Kachemak Kelp Innovation Hub is supported in part through a NOAA Saltonstall-Kennedy award, and grants from the Alaska Fisheries Development Foundation (AFDF), Alaska Blue Economy Center, and the Southeast Conference.

 We are proud to be part of a collaborative network that also includes: